Chizuko Ueno: Scholarship and views

 Ueno's research field includes feminist theory, family sociology, and women's history.
 She is best known for her contribution to gender studies in Japan.
 As a public intellectual, she played a central role in creating the field of gender studies in Japanese academia.

 Ueno is a trenchant critic of postwar revisionism and criticizes the whitewashing of Japanese history, which she claims attempts to justify its colonialism, wartime atrocities, and racism both before and after World War II.
 In particular, she has defended the compensation of Korean comfort women who were forced into prostitution by the Empire of Japan.
 She is also a staunch advocate of global women's reproductive rights, and a critic of monogamous marriage institutions.

 Ueno often discusses the semiotics and accessibility of feminism, claiming that feminist discussion in Japanese can frequently lack the language needed to make its concepts readily understandable and approachable.
 Moreover, Ueno has engaged in publicly provocative expressions and publications in order to invite dialogue on otherwise less-discussed feminist issues in the Japanese media, for which she has received both praise and criticism from other feminists.
 In the mid-1980s, Ueno was also involved in a public debate with Japanese eco-feminist Aoki Yayoi.

 Her work has argued that a key component of Marxist-Feminist thought is the recognition that sexism is an inherent, inseparable aspect of capitalist economies, and that sexism in the modern family does not owe its origins to pre-modern traditions, but rather is an acute product of post-industrial economic structure.

 Ueno has stressed the need for an accessible legacy of feminist thought.

 Controversy in South Korea

-Ueno is classified as an postcolonial feminist in Japan.
-However, South Korean scholars have criticized her for not completely abandoning her 'colonialist' perception due to limitations of Japanese feminism.
-She opposed the criminal punishment of Park Yu-ha, who openly instigated historical revisionism on the issue of Comfort Women in South Korea, citing freedom of expression.
-She was accused of being a 'colonialist' by many South Korean feminists and Korean nationalists.
-Park Yu-ha's view of the comfort women is considered morally identical to that of 'Japanese far-right' or 'Holocaust Negationism' by many South Korean scholars.

-In 2016, at a debate at the University of Tokyo in Japan, Ueno said "it was the judiciary of Korea that filed a criminal complaint against [Park Yoo-ha]", causing controversy in South Korea.
-Yang Jing-ja, a Zainichi scholar who participated in the forum, said, "The charges against [Park Yoo-ha were] made by the victims, and the prosecution tried to reconcile with the victims through mediation.
-It was Professor Park Yoo-ha who rejected the prosecution's mediation plan," he countered, after which Ueno suddenly handed over the microphone and stepped down from the podium, saying, "[I'm] busy".
+Ueno’s position on the criminal prosecution of Park Yu-ha drew criticism in South Korea.
+Park had been prosecuted over her book Comfort Women of the Japanese Empire: Colonial Rule and Battle over Memory, which discussed the memory and representation of Korean comfort women.
+Ueno opposed Park’s criminal punishment on freedom of expression and academic freedom grounds.
+At a 2016 debate at the University of Tokyo, Ueno’s comments about the Park case were challenged by Zainichi Korean scholar Yang Ching-ja, who said the complaint had been brought by former comfort women rather than by the South Korean judiciary alone.